OpenVerifiable/open-verifiable-id-sdk/architecture/0002-trust-registry-client-integration.md

 ## Context

-ov-id-sdk needs to validate credentials against trust registries to ensure issuers are trusted.
+open-verifiable-id-sdk needs to validate credentials against trust registries to ensure issuers are trusted.
 However, trust registries are not standardized yet, and we want to avoid external dependencies or subscriptions.
 The solution must provide robust trust validation while maintaining user sovereignty and working completely offline.

 ## Requirements